Don’t sweat it. Get convenient prescription treatment for hyperhidrosis from home

 Hyperhidrosis treatments at Dr. B

-Dr. B offers multiple treatments for hyperhidrosis.
-We’ve highlighted a few of our most popular and affordable options below, but you can also choose others, including both brand and generic medications.
+Dr. B offers 6 treatments for hyperhidrosis.
+We’ve highlighted a few of our most popular and affordable options below, but you can choose other brand and generic medications if desired.

 Aluminum Chloride